SGNL-ai/examples/curity-sgnl-kong/README.md

 ## Quickstart

-1. Pull down the git repo `git clone https://github.com/AldoSGNL/curity-sgnl-kong.git`
+1. Clone the git repo `git clone https://github.com/AldoSGNL/curity-sgnl-kong.git`

 2. Configure the SGNL plugin by navigating under the kong-image/configuration directory and editing the kong.yml file.
    1. Update the **sgnl_token** value with the SGNL-protected system token you created as part of configuring your SGNL client.
 Reach out to the SGNL representative if you need assistance.